 All security related resources are listed on this page and are organized by media type for easy access.
 You will find Security Solutions, Application notes, White Papers, Videos, Security related IP and other useful design related content.
-To learn more about a specific area of interest, refer to the Resource Pages that collect material based on a topic.

 - The SmartFusion2 Security Evaluation Kit - provides the low-cost platform to evaluate design and data security features offered by the SmartFusion2 devices.
 Evaluation board features M2S090TS-FGG484 90K LE device and includes various high speed interfaces like PCIe Gen2x1, four SMA connectors for SERDES, RJ45 for 10/100/1000 Ethernet.
 Current measurement test points have been provided to evaluate the low-power capabilities of the device.
 Using SmartFusion2 device features and on-board resources, kit helps in quick prototyping of low-power, secure and highly integrated applications.

 |Design of a Secure Personal Health Monitoring System||167 KB||1/2104|